 There are four main types of IRAs, all of which offer some type of tax incentive.
 For instance, a traditional IRA allows employees to defer money from tax returns directly into the account, which will then grow on a tax-deferred basis until the employee reaches retirement age.
 Roth IRAs, on the other hand, consist of previously taxed funds, so when the investor withdraws upon retirement, he or she will be allowed to do so without having to deduct taxes.
 In the event that an employee retires or changes jobs, the assets in his or her 401(k) or another employer-sponsored retirement plan can spill over automatically into a Rollover IRA, which is put in place for that purpose.

 Contact an Experienced Financial Management Team Today

-Planning for retirement is the best way to ensure that we are provided for in our twilight years, so if you are interested in making your own retirement investments, please contact our CORE financial services team by calling 580-353-2376 to speak with a team member at our Lawton office, 405-288-1207 to reach our Oklahoma City office, or 918-209-3441 if you wish to speak with a team member in our Tulsa office.
+Planning for retirement is the best way to ensure that we are provided for in our twilight years, so if you are interested in making your own retirement investments, please contact our CORE financial services team by scheduling a call below.